 It (2017) Synopsis

 Seven-year-old Georgie Denbrough goes missing after venturing out during a storm to play with a paper boat made by his loving elder brother Bill.
 Months later, Bill is still deeply affected by the loss of Georgie while more children have gone missing.
-With his close friends and while evading local bully Henry Bowers, Bill then discovers their town, Derry, has an unusually high rate of missing persons.
+With his close friends and while evading local bully Henry Bowers, Bill then discovers that their town Derry has an unusually high rate of missing persons.
 When they each start experiencing horrific illusions, they determine everything has to do with Derry’s grim history.
 Particularly a monstrous clown named Pennywise.

-At the same time, and like what I said about the book, the story flow demonstrates its weaknesses at every corner.
-There is a regimental feeling to it, as in that need to “get through” all seven back stories of the Losers’ Club.
-Following up closely are their respective scares by Pennywise.
-For me, this strict structure discounts the horrors of those hallucinations, and whether I know of the original story or not, I soon stop feeling any threat in them.
+Vice versa, and exactly like what I said about the book, the movie demonstrates the weaknesses of its source material at every corner.
+There is a regimental feeling to everything, as in that need to “get through” all seven back stories of the Losers’ Club.
+Following up closely are their respective, almost systematic scares by Pennywise.
+For me, this strict structure discounts the horrors of those hallucinations, and whether I know the original story, or not, I soon stop feeling any threat in them.

 Check out my other snappy movie reviews.